 - ¼ cup fresh parsley

-During the cook mix together the orzo dry seasonings: 1 tsp chicken bouillon granules, 1 tsp dried basil, ½ tsp onion powder, ½ tsp dried thyme and ¼ tsp garlic powder.
+- Meanwhile, stir together 1 tsp chicken bouillon granules, 1 tsp dried basil, ½ tsp onion powder, ½ tsp dried thyme and ¼ tsp garlic powder in a small bowl.
 Roughly chop the sprigs of fresh rosemary, thyme, and 3 garlic cloves and set aside.

-After the cook, carefully drain the water from the pork chop pan (it will be hot).
+- After the cook, carefully drain the water from the pork chops.
 Remove pork chops from bag and pat dry with paper towels.

-Remove Brussels sprouts from Suvie.
-Toss with olive oil, salt, and pepper then return to the upper left zone of your Suvie.
+- Remove Brussels sprouts from Suvie.
+Toss with olive oil, salt, and pepper then return to the upper zone of your Suvie.
+Place pine nuts in a dry Suvie pan.
+Place pan in the bottom zone of Suvie.

-While pine nuts and Brussels sprouts are broiling, transfer orzo to a medium bowl.
+- While pine nuts and Brussels sprouts broil, transfer orzo to a medium bowl.

-In a skillet (preferably cast iron), heat 2 tbsp butter over high heat.
+- In a large skillet (preferably cast iron), heat 2 tbsp butter over high heat.
 Add garlic, fresh rosemary, and thyme.
 Cook until herbs and garlic become very aromatic and butter turns slightly brown.

 The wonderful thing about pork is that it can be paired with a wide variety of wines.
 If your preference is white wines we recommend Sauvignon Blanc.
 If you prefer red wines try a Cabernet Franc.
 Finally, if the choice between red and white wines is impossible try pairing this meal with a dry Rosé or a red Zinfandel.